mbeng90/testiteration/README.md

 it takes using the different methods.

-The program is built using several different optimization flags and different compilers (gcc and clang on Linux, MSVC on Windows).
+The program is built using several different optimization flags and different compilers (gcc and clang on Linux, MSVC and bcc64 on Windows).